Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 contains the following relevant information:

 - Links to vendor-specific switch documentation, which provides more information about configuring SNMP on the management switches.
-- Other SNMP information related to REDS hardware discovery, PCS/RTS management switch availability monitoring, and the Prometheus SNMP Exporter
+- Other SNMP information related to HMS Discovery hardware discovery, PCS/RTS management switch availability monitoring, and the Prometheus SNMP Exporter
 - Links to related procedures with Vault, `customizations.yaml`, sealed secrets, and more.

 Return here after verifying that SNMP is properly configured on the management network switches.